Polkas/cat2cat/README.md

 ## Handling an Inconsistent Coded Categorical Variable in a Longitudinal Dataset

 **cat2cat** provides a statistical solution for harmonising categorical variables whose encoding changes between survey waves or data releases.
-If you work with longitudinal data where classification schemes evolve—occupations (ISCO), diseases (ICD), industries (NACE), products, education fields—this package enables valid cross-temporal analysis.
+If you work with longitudinal data where classification schemes evolve - occupations (ISCO), diseases (ICD), industries (NACE), products, or fields of education - this package helps you produce valid cross-temporal analyses.

 ### The Problem

 Real-world classifications change.
 When ISCO-88 becomes ISCO-08, or ICD-9 becomes ICD-10, a single old code may map to multiple new codes (and vice versa).
-Naive approaches require separate analyses for each period, forcing manual mappings on high-level aggregates, or ignoring the problem altogether—leading to limited analysis.
+Naive responses are unsatisfactory: running separate analyses by period blocks direct comparison, manual recoding is arbitrary and hard to reproduce, and ignoring the change altogether can bias results.

 ### The Solution

-**cat2cat** procedure maps a categorical variable according to a mapping (transition) table between two different time points.
+**cat2cat** maps a categorical variable using a transition table between two time points.
-The mapping (transition) table should to have a candidate for each category from the targeted for an update period.
+The transition table should list the candidate categories for each code in the period being harmonised.
-The main rule is to replicate the observation if it could be assigned to a few categories, then using simple frequencies or modern statistical methods to approximate probabilities of being assigned to each of them.
+When one observed code can correspond to several target categories, **cat2cat** replicates the observation across those candidates and then assigns probability weights using either simple frequencies or ML-based predictions.

 **cat2cat** implements a **replication-and-weighting** algorithm that:

 1. Replicates each observation onto all candidate categories from the mapping table
 2. Assigns probability weights (summing to 1 per subject) based on category frequencies or ML predictions
-3. Preserves the central moments of non-mapped variables—coefficients remain unbiased
+3. Preserves the central moments of non-mapped variables, so coefficients remain unbiased

-The result: a unified categorical variable across all periods, ready for longitudinal analysis or trend studies
+The result is a unified categorical variable across periods, ready for longitudinal analysis, subgroup comparisons, and trend studies.

+### Value Added of cat2cat

+cat2cat separates true structural change from coding-system change.
+This is the main value for longitudinal analysis.

+After harmonisation, you can:

+- Track trends within specific groups (for example occupations, industries, diagnoses) across waves
+- Compare subgroup dynamics on one consistent coding scheme
+- Estimate models with group-level effects or interactions
+- Run sensitivity checks across weighting assumptions and report uncertainty transparently

 ### Direction